 SHARE

-Baked Sticky Orange Cauliflower + Quinoa
+Baked Sticky Orange Cauliflower + Quinoa Recipe

-These crispy, sticky and sweet cauliflower bites served with quinoa are better than take-out and makes for the perfect plant-based weeknight meal!
+This Baked Sticky Orange Cauliflower + Quinoa Recipe crispy is better than take-out and makes for the perfect plant-based weeknight meal!

-Baked Sticky Orange Cauliflower + Quinoa
+Baked Sticky Orange Cauliflower + Quinoa Recipe

-Baked Sticky Orange Cauliflower + Quinoa
+Skillet of Baked Sticky Orange Cauliflower

 How to Make Orange Cauliflower + Quinoa

 The best part about this dish is the crispy coating that is formed on these cauliflower bites.
 And these cauliflower bites do not disappoint.
-I talk more about tips to making these cauliflower bites nice and crispy, but let’s talk about this delicious sauce.
+I talk more about tips for making these cauliflower bites nice and crispy, but let’s talk about this delicious sauce.
 You’ll need:

 • Filtered water.
 This gives the sauce additional liquid.